Gushing over Magical Girls: Enormita / Evil Magical Girls

 A member of Enormita who is in love with Utena, to the point she even decides to transfer to her school.
 As a civilian, she is an Internet celebrity, but grows to hate Tres Magia and magical girls in general for stealing her fans.
 As Leoparde, she wears a military motif and attacks using various explosives and guns.
 During her fight against Sister, she reveals a more powerful form.
-And she has strong hatred rivalry with Kaoruko.
+She has strong heated rivalry with Magia Sulfur.